brainstormforce/astra-sites/README.md

 ## Changelog ##

+vx.x.x - Draft
+- Fix: The icon not visible from the 'View Site' button.

 v2.5.1 - 1-February-2021
 - Improvement: Improved the admin notice first view logic.
 - Improvement: Improved the experience while subscribing to Starter Templates' news.